danielgafni/dagster-ray/README.md

 ## IOManager

 `RayIOManager` allows storing and retrieving intermediate values in Ray's object store.
-It can be used in conjunction with `RayRunLauncher` and `ray_executor` to store and retrieve intermediate values in a Ray cluster.
+Most useful in conjunction with `RayRunLauncher` and `ray_executor`.

 It works by storing Dagster step keys in a global Ray actor.
 This actor contains a mapping between step keys and Ray `ObjectRef`s.
 It can be used with any pickable Python objects.

 ```python